mariamhakobyan/elasticsearch-river-kafka/README.md

    - `index` : Creates documents in ES with the `value` field set to the received message.
    - `delete` : Deletes documents from ES based on `id` field set in the received message.
    - `raw.execute` : Execute incoming messages as a raw query.

-Flush interval is set to 12 hours by default, so any remaining messages get flushed to elasticsearch even if the number of messages has not reached.
+* `flush.interval` (optional) - The number of seconds after which any remaining messages get flushed to elasticsearch, even if the number of messages has not reached.
+Default is: `43200` (12 hours)

 #### Statsd configuration:

 * `host` (optional) - The statsd server host name.
 Default is: `localhost`